filippabodecker/autonomous-dog-search-robot/README.md

 - **Autonomous search:** Follows a predefined search pattern and navigates without manual control.
 - **LiDAR-based obstacle avoidance:** Continuously analyzes three directional distance measurements to detect obstacles and select a clearer path.
 - **On-device dog detection:** Processes live camera input locally on the UNIHIKER K10 using AI.
+- **Dual-core processing:** Assigns LiDAR navigation and AI processing to separate K10 processor cores, keeping obstacle avoidance responsive while live camera input is analyzed.
 - **Automatic detection response:** Stops, captures an image and stores it on the SD card whenever a dog is detected.
 - **Detection tracking:** Maintains a numbered counter of all dog detections recorded during the mission.
 - **Visual and audible feedback:** Uses the K10 display, Maqueen LEDs and audio messages to communicate mission status.
 - **Treat dispensing:** Activates an integrated servo-controlled mechanism after a successful dog detection.
 - **Telegram reporting:** Sends numbered detection notifications during the mission and transmits the final detection count and captured images when the search ends.
-- **Voice-triggered mission completion:** Ends the autonomous search when the command “Hi, Telly, mission complete” is recognized.
+- **Voice-triggered mission completion:** Ends the autonomous search when the K10’s built-in wake phrase, “Hi, Telly,” is followed by the command “mission complete.”

 ---